-Insurance risk refers to the risk in insurance business activities in which, because of changes in specified risk types unanticipated at the time the insurance contract was initiated, result in insurance claims, payments, or listed costs which exceed insurance premiums.
+Insurance risk refers to the risk of loss due to unanticipated changes when the insurance business is operated and assumes the risk of transferring the insured after receiving the premiums and paying the claims and related expenses according to the contract.
 Insurance risk management includes product design, pricing, policy underwriting, reinsurance, catastrophe insurance, claims, reserves, and other types of risk.

-The Company's insurance subsidiary has managed insurance risks by setting standard operating and management procedures and management systems, and implementing a monitoring system to effectively strengthen the Company's insurance risk management abilities.
+The Company's insurance subsidiary has managed insurance risks by setting standard operating procedures and management mechanisms, and implementing a monitoring mechanism to effectively strengthen the Company's insurance risk management abilities.

 Operational risk refers to the risk of losses arising directly or indirectly from negligence or errors in internal operations, staff or systems, or from external events.
-The Company and its subsidiaries' operational risk management is based on the principle of implementing the standard operating procedures and control points established in the internal control and internal audit systems, and ensuring the functioning and effectiveness of control points and check points through regular self-assessments of internal controls.
-Additionally, the Company is utilizes operational risk incident reporting, standard operating procedure reviews, operational risk measurement, risk control and self-assessments to strengthen its overall operational risk management.
+The Company and its subsidiaries’ operational risk management is based on the principle of implementing the standard operating procedures and control points established in the internal control and internal audit systems, and ensuring the functioning and effectiveness of control points and check points through regular self-assessments of internal controls.
+Additionally, the Company strengthens its overall operational risk management through the gradual establishment of operational risk management mechanisms such as operational risk incident reporting, standard operating procedure reviews, operational risk measurement, risk control, and self-assessments.

-Compliance risk refers to the risk of incurring penalties from the regulatory authorities when the Company engages in business activities without fully complying with relevant laws and regulations.
-The Company and its subsidiaries have given the Legal Compliance Department responsible for legal compliance system guidelines, management, and execution, as well as for establishing a system for consultation, coordination, dissemination, and communication of matters relating to legal compliance.
-The department is also responsible for: ensuring that all operational and management guidelines comply with the law and are updated in a timely matter; producing opinions on the legality of and granting approval to the Company's internal regulations; analyzing each department's legal compliance material weaknesses or malpractice, and submitting improvement plans; assessing the effectiveness of each department's legal compliance procedures, in order to ensure the effective implementation of the Company's legal compliance system.
+Compliance risk refers to the risk of incurring penalties from the regulatory authorities, resulting in significant financial or reputational loss, when the Company engages in business activities without fully complying with relevant laws and regulations.
+The Compliance Affairs Department of the Company and its subsidiaries is responsible for the planning, management, and implementation of the legal compliance system and the establishment of the legal dissemination, consultation, coordination, and communication system.
+The department is also responsible for: ensuring that all operational and management guidelines comply with the law and are updated in a timely matter; producing opinions on the legality of and granting approval to the Company’s internal regulations; analyzing each department’s legal compliance material weaknesses or malpractice, and submitting improvement plans; assessing the effectiveness of each department’s legal compliance procedures, in order to ensure the effective implementation of the Company’s legal compliance system.